GPA and Grades

 A means excellent work; B, good work; C, satisfactory work; D, passing but below the average required for graduation; and NC (no credit), uncompleted or unsatisfactory work.
 Letter grades may be qualified by pluses and minuses.

-Unofficial letter equivalencies for Credit/No Credit courses, also called "shadow grades," are not a part of the official grade record (transcript), and have no impact on Swarthmore GPA, however shadow grades are used internally for advising and certain other reasons.
+Letter grades for Credit/No Credit courses, also called "shadow grades," are not a part of the grade record (transcript), and have no impact on the Swarthmore GPA graduation requirement, however shadow grades are used internally for advising and certain other reasons.
 Students can see their shadow grades on mySwarthmore, under the "Student Records" menu.

 First-year students after the first semester may want to share their shadow grades.